-A comparison with the fixed thickness experiments (Fig. 7 vs. Fig. 12, or other combinations archived in the Supplement) shows no significant differences.
-The preservation of discontinuity in the annual layer thickness is similar to that seen in the non-steady thickness case.
+A comparison with the fixed thickness experiments (Fig. 7 vs Fig. 12, or other combinations archived in the Supplement) (Figs. 6 and 8 vs Figs. 12 and 13) showsshow no significant differences.
+The preservation of discontinuity in the annual layer (B3 thickness is similar to that seen in the non-steady thickness case.
 The differences in computed age, as well as the performance levels of the phases in the annual layer thickness, are qualitatively the same.
 In addition, all of the combinations examined in this paper show corresponding results that are qualitatively similar to those obtained in the fixed thickness experiments.